lizichen/OS_Spring2017/homework/src/HW1/README.md

     X21 Error: This variable is multiply defined; first value used.
     Error: Module 1 has instruction: [A 2456] that has absolute address exceeds machine size; zero used.
 ```

+#### TODO:
+Refactor the Module Class for better data structure and time efficiency.